 Lisa is passionate about education, writing and literature, Christianity, the Hebrew roots of the Christian faith, and creating extraordinary beauty from the ordinary all around us.
 She is the beloved wife of her stalwart spouse, homeschooling Momma to a passel of people and grateful child of the Living God.
 She blogs at Golden Grasses.

-* This post may contain affiliate links or sponsored content. * Are you ready for some giveaways?!?
-Good thing, because it’s…… Giveaway Day!
-Bloggers & Giveaway Hosts: Come on in and link up those awesome giveaways homeschool moms would love to enter!
-Homeschool Moms: Have fun entering all the great giveaways listed here this week! …
+* This post may contain affiliate links or sponsored content. * Ready for some giveaway goodness?
+Bloggers: Link up your giveaway goodies homeschool moms would love to win! ~ Homeschool Moms: Enjoy entering all of the great giveaways hosted here this week!
+If you are linking up a giveaway, be sure to…